weaveworks/gitopssets-controller/docs/locally-developing-gitopssets.md

     name: go-demo-repo
 ```

+> **Warning**
+> When the gitopssets-controller actually evaluates the gitopsset, it will use either the `serviceAccountName` or the gitopssets-controller **service account** to read the GitRepo CR.
+If the user has RBAC access to a GitRepo but the gitopssets-controller does not, then the local `gitops gitopsset evaluate` command will work, but the gitopssets-controller will fail to evaluate the gitopsset with a permission error.

 ### Pull request generator

 The pull request generator generates from a list of pull requests from any git repository supported by go-scm.